 How to Start Strong with Research-Government Partnerships

-This session will focus on strategies for addressing common challenges researchers face when approaching government about possible partnership and collaboration.
-Speakers will share from real experiences to highlight the 1) importance of two-way transparency and 2) clarity of needs and expectations with a focus on approach, background work, process, and deliverables.
+This session focuses on strategies for addressing common challenges researchers face when approaching government about possible partnership and collaboration.
+Speakers share from real experiences to highlight the 1) importance of two-way transparency and 2) clarity of needs and expectations with a focus on approach, background work, process, and deliverables.

 Associate Professor of Public Administration, School of Public and International Affairs, North Carolina State University

 Director of Strategic Partnerships, North Carolina Office of Strategic Partnerships